GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 **Slide 52:** So what does a project team do with what USWDS delivers; with this specification?

-**Slide 53:** Well teams have to reverse-engineer our markup specification back into a model they can use as a project component template…
+**Slide 53:** Well teams have to reverse engineer our markup specification back into a model they can use as a project component template…

 **Slide 54:** …then they can pass their own project data into their template, and use that template as an interpreter to output their own project-specific markup that matches the USWDS spec.